avillar/uriredirect/readme.md

 - *other files not really worth mentioning*

 ## Prerequisites
-- A functioning Django environment.
+- A functioning Django environment. (originally tested under Django 1.11 and python 2.7 - this is now python-2-legacy branch) .
+Current testing under python 3.8 and django 3.06.
-- The [mimeparse](http://code.google.com/p/mimeparse/) Python module.
-Simple installation: `easy_install mimeparse`
+- The [python-mimeparse] (http://code.google.com/p/mimeparse/) and rdflib Python modules - set setup.py for full list.

 ## Installation
 - Clone this repository to a location on your python-path or to the right place within [the layout of your Django project](https://docs.djangoproject.com/en/dev/releases/1.4/#updated-default-project-layout-and-manage-py).